 If you come from a country that has recently had a civil war, environmental or natural disaster, or other trouble that makes it unsafe for its citizens to return there, the United States might offer what's known as Temporary Protected Status or “TPS.”

 This is not a green card, nor does it lead to a green card.
-However, TPS would allow you to stay in the United States legally for a set amount of time (maximum 18 months), and to receive a work permit while you’re here.
-See the USCIS website (www.uscis.gov) for details and the list of currently eligible countries.
+However, TPS would allow you to stay in the United States legally for a set amount of time (maximum 18 months), and to receive a work permit while you're here.
+See the TPS page of the USCIS website for details and the list of currently eligible countries.